The cathedral will be open for:

-Collection: No collection will be taken during this service.
+Collection: No collection will be taken during services.
 Donations if desired can be made via a contactless donation point in the south aisle or through the link on the cathedral website – www.birminghamcathedral.com.
 We are also very grateful for regular donations which can be made via the parish giving scheme: to set this up, please visit www.parishgivingscheme.org.uk; you will need these details – Church/Parish Name: St Philip; PGS Parish Code: 020602001.

-Finally… Inevitably with these measures in place, the service will feel somewhat different to usual, but we hope very much that you will know yourself to be welcome; find the space that you need to worship and pray; and be reassured by the measures that are being put in place for everyone’s safety.
+Finally… Inevitably with these measures in place, services will feel somewhat different to usual, but we hope very much that you will know yourself to be welcome; find the space that you need to worship and pray; and be reassured by the measures that are being put in place for everyone’s safety.

 - All public events and gatherings are suspended.

-If you need to contact someone with a safeguarding concern, please visit our safeguarding page or contact our Cathedral Safeguarding Officer, Stef Haynes on 07717 205215 our Deputy Safeguarding Officer, Anna Pitt on 07769 216890.
+If you need to contact someone with a safeguarding concern, please visit our safeguarding page or contact our Cathedral Safeguarding Officer, Steph Haynes on 07717 205215 our Deputy Safeguarding Officer, Anna Pitt on 07769 216890.
 If you have an urgent concern for the safety of yourself or someone else, please call 999.